The Research Executive Agency employs 689 people from 25 countries. It is the largest executive agency of the Commission.

 - interim agents

-Temporary agents are recruited through calls of expressions of interest.
+Temporary agents are recruited through calls of expression of interest.
 Contract agents are selected from databases after passing a CAST competition.
 The calls for trainees open twice a year and are processed by the European Commission.

 You can also email your CV to REA-INTERIM-AGENTS@ec.europa.eu.
-Your CV will be kept for 1 year.

-Change in the recruitment procedure in REA:
+Please note a change in the recruitment procedure in REA:

 Spontaneous applications are no longer accepted in the REA selection procedure.